-"Behold, you desire true sincerity; and secretly you teach me wisdom."
+"Behold, you delight in sincerity of heart; / in secret you teach me wisdom."
 (Ps 51:8)

 From the beginning of creation, God's beautiful plan for human love was inscribed on the human heart and in the human body.
 "Male and female he created them" (Gn 1:27).
 The Church guards, contemplates, and hands on what she has received from Christ.
 She has the important mission to follow her Lord and, like him, to help the world rediscover God's plan "from the beginning" (see Mt 19:4 and Mk 10:6).
 The light of Christ illuminates the true beauty and vocation of the human person, and it is a light to be handed on person to person, inviting an encounter with the Lord.2